-- The Housing Authority's primary action is to increase the availability of affordable housing through homebuyer assistance, and in FY 2024, the SC Homebuyer Assistance Program helped 1,409 homeowners.
-The Authority invested \$278.8 million. - Other assistance not included in the Consolidated Plan (ie, excluding HOME and NHTF) is provided each year.
-SC Housing's FY 2021 Annual Report includes the following: - SC Housing Trust Fund (SC HTF) \$4.2 million invested in the Small Rental Development Program (SRDP), housing repair, special needs housing (supportive housing and group housing) and 273 families were served. \$1 million was disbursed for housing activities related to disaster recovery support. \$8.1 million or 68% of the funding went into the SDRP and will result in 79 new affordable housing units. \$500,000 was allocated for the acquisition of group homes to provide 16 units of special needs housing for very low income, disabled individuals. \$2.4 million in Emergency Repair Program funding will provide forgivable loans for 266 very low income (at or below 50% of median income) households. - O Low Income Housing Tax Credit Program (LIHTC) & Multifamily Tax Exempt Bond Program - LIHTC typically provides additional leveraging for small rental development, which is also funded with HOME, NHTF, and the SC Housing Trust Fund.
-Fiscal Year 2021 saw the implementation of the state tax credit, which was passed in May 2020 and provides a a one-for-one credit toward state taxes alongside the federal LIHTC.
+- The Housing Authority's primary action is to increase the availability of affordable housing through homebuyer assistance, and in FY 2024, the SC Homebuyer Assistance Program helped 3,185 homeowners.
+The Authority invested \$430.9 million. - Other assistance not included in the Consolidated Plan (ie, excluding HOME and NHTF) is provided each year.
+SC Housing's FY 2021 Annual Report includes the following: - SC Housing Trust Fund (SC HTF) \$43,253,129.81 million invested in the Small Rental Development Program (SRDP), housing repair, special needs housing (supportive housing and group housing) and 130 families were served. \$3.8 million was disbursed for housing activities related to disaster recovery support. \$9.5 million or 45% of the funding went into the SDRP and will result in 47 new affordable housing units. \$20,000,000 million was allocated for the acquisition of group homes to provide 20 units of special needs housing for very low income, disabled individuals. \$870,000 in Emergency Repair Program funding will provide forgivable loans for 2 very low income (at or below 50% of median income) households. - Low Income Housing Tax Credit Program (LIHTC) & Multifamily Tax-Exempt Bond Program - LIHTC typically provides additional leveraging for small rental development, which is also funded with HOME, NHTF, and the SC Housing Trust Fund.
+Fiscal Year 2024 saw the implementation of the state tax credit, which was passed in May 2020 and provides a one-for-one credit toward state taxes alongside the federal LIHTC.
 SC Housing also implemented a two-tier application process, allowing developers to essentially preview a project's chances of getting approved before committing to the second tier.
 Between this and a technical fix to LIHTC that made 4 percent credits more valuable, there was a huge surge in interest in affordable housing resources in South

 Carolina, propelling the state and the agency's programs forward.
-While 2022 applications for 9 percent LIHTCs were being evaluated, awards for 2021 were finalized.
-23 affordable housing developments that will provide 1,549 rental homes were funded.
-These properties are slated to open no later than 2024.
-Additionally, SC Housing's Board of Commissioners authorized the future issuance of tax-exempt bonds for 918 rental homes that will receive 4 percent LIHTCs upon completion, and 4 percent credits were issued to help finance an additional 837 rental homes that were financed using other tax-exempt bond issuances.
+While 2024 applications for 9 percent LIHTCs were being evaluated, awards for 2023 were finalized.
+14 affordable housing developments that will provide 949 rental homes were funded.
+These properties are slated to open no later than 2027.
+Additionally, SC Housing's Board of Commissioners authorized the future issuance of tax-exempt bonds for 6 affordable housing developments that will provide 808 rental homes that will receive 4 percent LIHTCs upon completion.